- Prep Time: 30 minutes

 If you don't like onions, try using cobs of corn or even potatoes instead to hold the ribs up off the bottom of the pan.
 The corn/potatoes will benefit from the cola and the rib juices as well.

-Substitute an equal amount of sliced sweet peppers for one of the onions.
+You can also substitute an equal amount of sliced sweet peppers for one of the onions.

 How to Smoke Brats and Boudin